mr7495/COVID-CTset/README.md

     <em>The distribution of our dataset</em>
 </p>

-This dataset is shared in two parts. **The first part with the name (Training&Validation.zip) contains the images for training and validating the networks in five folds.
+As indicated this dataset is shared in two parts. **The first part with the name (Training&Validation.zip) contains the images for training and validating the networks in five folds.
 You can also find the CSV files of the images(labels) in the CSV folder.<br />
 The second part (COVID-CTset.zip) contains the whole dataset for each patient.**

 **Each patient has three folders (SR_2, SR_3, SR_4), which each folder show one sequence of the lung HRCT scan images of that patient (One time the patient's lung opens and closes).**